-In the thread of a now-viral tweet, countless Twitter users are sharing their updated opinions on the popular 2004 Destiny’s Child song “Cater 2 U.” As per the general consensus in the post, many just can’t rock with the song’s lyrics all these years later, which promote serving their significant other’s every need and desire, anytime, anyplace.
+In the thread of a now-viral tweet, countless Twitter users are sharing their updated opinions on the popular 2004 Destiny’s Child song “Cater 2 U.” As per the general consensus in the post, many just can’t rock with the song’s lyrics all these years later — which promote serving their significant other’s every need and desire, anytime, anyplace.

 The conversation got kicked off on the social media platform when @TheBaddestMitch posted a tweet this past Saturday (June 5) that read, “Me listening to ‘cater 2 u,'” along with a side-eye-ridden meme to display her feelings about the song.
-Now, the tweet has over 97,000 Likes and 19,000 Retweets.
+Currently, the tweet has over 97,000 Likes and 19,000 Retweets.

-While quoting bits and pieces that they found to be outdated and/or generally wrong for a woman to do in their relationship, users mainly agreed with @TheBaddestMitch’s current attitude toward the song.
+While quoting bits and pieces that they found to be outdated and/or generally wrong for a woman to do in their relationship, users mainly agreed with @TheBaddestMitch’s current attitude towards the song.
 In the replies, they wrote things like, “Beyoncé lost me in the first verse when she said ‘My life would be purposeless without you,’” and “I been waiting for us to have this conversation because the lyrics been bothering me for years now but it seemed like I was the only one that noticed.”